-Sachs' policy and academic work spans the challenges of globalization and sustainable development and includes the relationship of international trade and economic growth; the resource curse and extractive industries; global public health; the history and practice of economic development; economic geography; strategies of economic reform; international financial markets; macroeconomic policy; global competitiveness; climate change; the role of universities in sustainable development; and the end of poverty.
+As one of the world's leading experts on economic development, global macroeconomics, and the fight against poverty, Sachs' work has taken him to more than 140 countries.
+He has advised dozens of world leaders in the Americas, Europe, Asia, Africa, and the Middle East on economic strategy.
+Sachs' academic and policy work spans the challenges of globalization and sustainable development and includes the relationship of international trade and economic growth; the resource curse and extractive industries; global public health; the history and practice of economic development; economic geography; strategies of economic reform; international financial markets; macroeconomic policy; global competitiveness; climate change; the role of universities in sustainable development; and the end of poverty